 For those interested in college related advice, the test prep advisor can look-up SAT/ACT average scores for universities and let students know if their scores are within the range.
 However, the test prep advisor is not a college advisor and cannot let you know what school is the best fit for a student or give any college counseling.
 If you are interested, we can provide recommended Independent Educational Consultants.

-To schedule a no-cost Parent Meeting please visit ccprep.org/parent-meeting
+To schedule a no-cost Introductory Meeting please visit ccprep.org/intro-meeting